NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-02-security-and-microsoft-365-groups.md

 | Security | Organize department users for access control | Review membership when investigating access to a resource assigned to the group |
 | Microsoft 365 | Organize department collaboration | Review group membership and ownership when supporting shared workspaces |

 Security groups can be granted permissions to resources.
 Microsoft 365 groups provide shared membership for collaboration resources such as SharePoint, and Teams uses Microsoft 365 groups for membership.
-Microsoft 365 group membership therefore also affects access to its connected resources; the distinction is the groups' primary purpose in this design.
-[Microsoft Learn: Compare types of groups in Microsoft 365](https://learn.microsoft.com/en-us/microsoft-365/admin/create-groups/compare-groups?view=o365-worldwide).
+Microsoft 365 group membership therefore also affects access to its connected resources.

 A group name ending in `Team` does not establish that a Microsoft Teams team has been created.
 This phase documents the groups; Teams and SharePoint configuration are documented in [Phase 4](phase-04-microsoft-teams.md) and [Phase 5](phase-05-sharepoint-online.md).